 Generally speaking, X-rays are relatively safe.
-However, if you feel that you have been taking a lot of scans lately and are worried about risks to things like cancer, here is a site (www.xrayrisk.com) that is a pretty good guide at estimating your risks to x-rays.
+Here is a site (www.xrayrisk.com) that is a pretty good guide at estimating your risks to X-rays.
+This is especially if you feel that you have been taking many scans lately.
+You may also be worried about risks such as cancer.
 It takes into consideration of your age and history of cumulative exposure.

 As to your second question, MRIs or Magnetic Resonance Imaging use magentic fields and radio waves to produce an image.
 They don’t use ionising radiation like x-rays or CT scans.